Tricertops/Where/README.md

 Detect user’s location without Location Services.
 There are several ways to approximate user’s location and this little framework provides unified interface for all of them.

+> Created for this app: [Geography of the World](https://itunes.apple.com/app/geography-of-the-world/id391081388?mt=8)

 ## Interface

 There are two main methods on class `Where`: